Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Experimental validation

+{\bf Ground truth generation.} The ground truth for the presented datasets consists of angles $\alpha \in [0, 2\pi)$.
+Using TrackMate software \cite{trackmate}, a traveled path is obtained.
+The individual positions ${ ..., (x_i, y_i), (x_{i+1}, y_{i+1}), ... }$ of each cell are then used to calculate the direction of movement $\alpha$ and the distance traveled $\Delta$ between two consecutive images.

+Cells change their direction at short time scales.
+Consequently, migration pattern are only directional over short periods of time, whereas cell migration over longer timescales resembles a random walk \cite{Begemann2009,Maiuri2015}.
+For that reason, selecting the proper time window is an important parameter that critically defines the feasibility of the problem.
+The net replacement thresholds in this work were chosen to be 10 $\mu$m (MS3T3) and 5 $\mu$m (NIH3T3, U373).

-We used a 4-fold validation, where each fold was randomly generated and split into 40\% training, 10\% validation and 50\% test.
-For the evaluation, we used the mean deviation over all predictions $\alpha_i$ and corresponding ground truth $\beta_i$ as a metric for the migration direction estimation accuracy $\mathbf{E}_{deg}$:
+{\bf Experimental results.} We used a 4-fold validation, where each fold was randomly generated and split into 40\% training, 10\% validation, and 50\% test sets.
+The estimation error of the probing CNN is shown in Table \ref{tab:result_all_configurations}, which presents a selection of the 21 combinations (see \cite{Bruns2024} for the complete results).
+It turns out that for all three datasets, the optimal configuration is: circle encoding (2D), activation function $\varphi_{sigmoid2d}$, and loss function $\delta_{dist}^2$, as highlighted in bold.

-The performance of the probing CNN is shown in Table \ref{tab:result_all_configurations}.
-When considering both datasets, the configuration: circle encoding, activation function $\varphi_{sigmoid}$, loss function $\delta_{dist}^2$, can be considered optimal, as marked in color.
-The loss function $\delta_{cos}$ has a sound mathematical interpretation, but does not perform best (for these two datasets).
-The reason may be the discontinuous nature of the cyclic activation function in \eqref{eq:activation_mod}.
-It is not compatible with (stochastic) gradient descent-type optimization algorithms and needs specialized handling.

-Then, we use this optimal configuration to test the performance of three networks YOLOv8, ResNet50, and EfficientNet.
+We then used this optimal configuration to test the performance of three networks: YOLOv8, ResNet50, and EfficientNet.
 The results are given in Table \ref{tab:result_optimal_configuration}.
-For both datasets, the EfficientNet model performs best in terms of mean accuracy and standard deviation.
-Using this model we are able to achieve a mean accuracy of $\sim$17\degree \! (marked in color) on both datasets.
+The results show that the EfficientNetV2 architecture with a custom head trained on ImageNet achieved the best results across all datasets, as highlighted in bold.
+For NIH3T3 and U373, a mean angle deviation of approximately $17^{\circ}$ was achieved, while for MS3T3, the mean deviation was around $30^{\circ}$.
+This represents an improvement of up to $26^{\circ}$ compared to the probing results with the same parameter configuration.